Clement-R/clement-r.github.io/projects/_posts/2017-07-01-Axiome.md

 category: school-project
 thumb: /assets/preorder.png
 excerpt: |
   Art installation where you discover an archive from an old civilization.
-By scratching the dust and moving along the fresco you will discover their story.
 ---

 {:#main-image}